janse180/dynamiccluster/design.md

 The admin server runs on a lightweight HTTP server [bottlepy](http://bottlepy.org/docs/dev/index.html) that serves Restful API and the dashboard.

+## Definitions

+**Worker node**: a worker node in the queueing system

+**Job**: a job in the queueing system

+**Resource**: a group of worker nodes that have the same reservations and are managed by the same cloud account

+**Reservation**: the limitation applied to a worker node that can be used by specific users

+**Automatic Mode**: When Dynamic Cluster runs in automatic mode, it automatically grows and shrinks worker nodes according to the queueing system's work load.
+Otherwise, the number of worker nodes doesn't change automatically but the user can use dashboard or Restful API to change manually.

 ## States

 Each *worker node* in Dynamic Cluster has eight states: